essicolo/2021-Nutrient-diagnosis-of-cranberry-in-Quebec-and-Wisconsin/README.md

 *Supplementary material for the manuscript*

+Code and data are not yet made available.

 # Nutrient-diagnosis-of-cranberry-in-Quebec-and-Wisconsin

 Parent, L.E., Jamaly, R., Atucha, A., Parent, E., Workmaster, B.A., Ziadi, N., and Parent, S.-É.